Team-BHP > Motorbikes

 I think this 1st gear defaulted to eco mode is the RE jugaad for the lack of TC.
 It was an irritating experience to say the least - especially considering how grin inducing and explosive the 2nd gear is!

-sai_ace is offline (5) Thanks
+sai_ace is online now (5) Thanks

 Old 1st November 2024, 12:31 #6